 The black ice was caused by water from a leaking downspout.
-The Illinois Supreme Court held that the owner was not immune, even though they tried to clear the snow, because the condition was caused by other conditions on the property.
+The Illinois Supreme Court held that the owner was not immune, even though they tried to clear the snow, because other conditions on the property caused the condition.

 The Elements of a Premises Liability Case

-In any premises liability case, you would need to prove that the owner was negligent.
-There is a four-part test in any slip and fall accident.
+In any premises liability case, you must prove the owner was negligent.
+There is a four-part test for any slip and fall on black ice accident.